DeloitteDigitalUK/engineering/who-we-are/career.md

 - **Stay curious**: We don’t expect you to know everything, but we do expect you to want to keep learning, growing, and challenging your own assumptions, whether you are a graduate or a Partner.
 - **Be agile at heart**: Agile is something that you are, not something that you do.
 We want you to understand and embrace the principles and values of agile in your day-to-day work.
 - **Take responsibility for the process**: We strive to achieve _flow_ in our work.
 Working effectively means participating proactively in the delivery process, and finding ways to improve it over time.
-- **Take responsibility for quality**: While there are sometimes specialised testing roles, the team as a unit is responsible of the solution quality.
+- **Take responsibility for quality**: While there are sometimes specialised testing roles, the team as a unit is responsible for the solution quality.
 The job is not done until the solution is proven to work, and quality isn’t something we add at the end.
 Test-driven development is part of our DNA.
-- **Take responsibility for operability**: While there are specific infrastructure engineering skills, all engineers are responsible of creating solutions that are operable, and operating solutions that can continuously improved.
+- **Take responsibility for operability**: While there are specific infrastructure engineering skills, all engineers are responsible for creating solutions that are operable, and operating solutions that can continuously improved.

 ##  Engineering grades